 Downs lied and said she didn’t own a gun, but a search warrant revealed otherwise.
 Police also found her diary, which was filled with references to Knickerbocker and his hesitancy about the relationship.
 The witness who saw her drive slowly after the shooting only furthered suspicions.
 She was arrested on Feb.
 28, 1984.

-After learning about Diane Downs, read about Marianne Bachmeier, Germany’s “Revenge Mother” who shot her child’s killer.
+After learning about the grisly crimes of Diane Downs, read about Marianne Bachmeier, Germany’s “Revenge Mother” who shot her child’s killer.
 Then, learn about Gypsy Rose Blanchard, the “sick” child who killed her mother.